camilafarias112/Lmajor_scRNAseq_ShinyApp/README.md

 These analyses are also available as a shiny app, using the ShinyCell R package: https://amorimc.shinyapps.io/lmajor_scrnaseq/

+Ps.: A minimal difference from my analyses is that I found cell clusters with a 1.5 resolution (Seurat pipeline).
+UMAP differences between my analyses and Venugopal G might be associated with the Seurat package version and number of PCAs used in the calculations do reduce de dimensionality of the dataset - this does not impact technical or biological findings.

 <img align="center" width="550" height="200" src="schematic_.png">

 ```